adnedelcu/Sublime-SymfonyCommander/README.md

 # SymfonyCommander

-**_SymfonyCommnader is a small Sublime Text 2 package that transforms your editor of choice into a lightweight Symfony 2 IDE_**
+**_SymfonyCommnader is a small Sublime Text package that transforms your editor of choice into a lightweight Symfony 2 IDE_**

 Get an overview of SymfonyCommander on the [project page](http://www.pd-digital.de/symfonycommander/).

-This [Sublime Text 2](http://sublimetext.com/) package integrates the most common [Symfony 2](http://www.symfony.com) console commands right into your _lovely editor of choice &trade;_.
+This [Sublime Text](http://sublimetext.com/) package integrates the most common [Symfony 2](http://www.symfony.com) console commands right into your _lovely editor of choice &trade;_.
 Additional you get some great little helpers for writing Symfony2 code.

 It provides the following features: